pyTooling/pyTooling/doc/index.rst

       :columns: 6

-      The :mod:`pyTooling.Attributes` module offers the base implementation of `.NET-like attributes <https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/>`__ realized with Python decorators.
+      The :mod:`pyTooling.Attributes` module offers the base implementation of `.NET-like attributes <https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/>`__ realized with :term:`Python decorators <decorator>`.
 The annotated and declarative data is stored as instances of :class:`~pyTooling.Attributes.Attribute` classes in an additional ``__pyattr__`` field per class, method or function.

       The annotation syntax allows users to attache any structured data to classes, methods or functions.
 In many cases, a user will derive a custom attribute from :class:`~pyTooling.Attributes.Attribute` and override the ``__init__`` method, so user-defined parameters can be accepted when the attribute is constructed.

-      Later, classes, methods or functions can be searched for by querying the attribute for usage locations (see example to the right).
-Another option for class and method attributes is defining a new classes using pyTooling's :class:`~pyTooling.MetaClasses.ExtendedType` meta-class. here the class itself offers helper methods for discovering annotated methods.
+      Later, classes, methods or functions can be searched for by querying the attribute class for attribute instance usage locations (see example to the right).
+Another option for class and method attributes is defining a new classes using pyTooling's :ref:`META/ExtendedType` meta-class.
+Here the class itself offers helper methods for discovering annotated methods.

    .. grid-item::